Rice farming to take root in South Africa

 The South African economy and agricultural sector can benefit significantly from introducing another grain crop, says Kruger.

-"This is a very positive development for the country and there are many farmers interested in growing rice."
+very positive development for the country and there are many farmers interested in growing rice."

 He says that as rice is a cereal grain summer crop, many grain farmers would be interested in growing rice as a means to diversify their farming operations.
 Local production will also reduce the country's reliance on rice imports.
 South Africa imports two-million tons of the staple each year.